Flat Topological Bands and Eigenstate Criticality in a Quasiperiodic Insulator: Abstract

 \section{Abstract}

 The effects of downfolding a Brillouin zone can open gaps and quench the kinetic energy by flattening bands.
 Quasiperiodic systems are extreme examples of this process, which leads to new phases and critical eigenstates.
 We analytically and numerically investigate these effects in a two-dimensional topological insulator with a quasiperiodic potential and discover a complex phase diagram.
 We study the nature of the resulting eigenstate quantum phase transitions; a quasiperiodic potential can make a trivial insulator topological and induce topological insulator-to-metal phase transitions through a unique universality class distinct from random systems.
-Additionally, at the transition between trivial and topological insulators, a Dirac semimetal phase is formed that can host a ``magic-angle'' phase transition due to the quasiperiodic potential.
 This wealth of critical behavior occurs concomitantly with the quenching of the kinetic energy, resulting in flat topological bands that could serve as a platform to realize the fractional quantum Hall effect without a magnetic field.

-The interplay of topology and strong correlations produces a wide range of fascinating phenomena, with the fractional quantum Hall effect \cite{stormer1999fractional} serving as the quintessential example.
-Conventionally, the magnetic field induces topology in the electronic many-body wavefunction; however, Berry curvature of the band structure is sufficient to induce topology in single-particle wavefunctions, which can survive in the presence of interactions (see Ref.~\onlinecite{Maciejko-2015} for a review).
-Despite strong numerical evidence of fractional Chern and $\mathbb{Z}_2$ insulators \cite{RegnaultBernevig2011FracChernIns,liu2012fractional,harper2014perturbative,bandres2016topological,maciejko2010fractional,swingle2011correlated}, identifying a clear experimental route to the many-body analog of the fractional quantum Hall effect without a magnetic field has remained challenging.
-A natural direction is to find lattices that host flat topological bands that quench the kinetic energy and promote strong correlations \cite{bergholtz2013topological,parameswaran2013fractional,wang2012fractional,yang2012topological,heikkila2011flat}.
+The interplay of topology and strong correlations produces fascinating phenomena, with the fractional quantum Hall effect \cite{stormer1999fractional} serving as the quintessential example.
+Conventionally, the magnetic field induces topology in the electronic many-body wavefunction; however, Berry curvature of the band structure is sufficient to induce topological single-particle wavefunctions that can survive the presence of interactions (see Ref.~\onlinecite{Maciejko-2015} for a review).
+Despite strong numerical evidence of fractional Chern and $\mathbb{Z}_2$ insulators \cite{RegnaultBernevig2011FracChernIns,liu2012fractional,harper2014perturbative,bandres2016topological,maciejko2010fractional,swingle2011correlated}, identifying a clear experimental route to the many-body analog of the fractional quantum Hall effect without a magnetic field remains challenging.
+Research in this direction has aimed to identify lattices with flat topological bands that quench the kinetic energy, promoting strong correlations \cite{bergholtz2013topological,parameswaran2013fractional,wang2012fractional,yang2012topological,heikkila2011flat,Lee-2016,Lee-2017}.